 Americans Support Safe, Legal Abortion

-Blocking access to reproductive health care through measures like 6 week abortion laws — and ignoring clear Supreme Court precedent in the process — requires zealous ideological commitment.
-But politicians’ motivation is clear: With their eyes on the 2020 election, they seek to mobilize the small minority of voters who want to ban abortion nationwide.
+Blocking access to reproductive health care through measures like 6-week abortion bans — and ignoring clear Supreme Court precedent in the process — requires zealous ideological commitment.
+But politicians’ motivation is clear: they seek to mobilize the small minority of voters who want to ban abortion nationwide.

 In pushing these bans, anti-abortion politicians are ignoring the vast majority of people in the United States who support the right to access abortion without political interference.
-In fact, 73% of Americans say that they want to keep abortion legal.
+In fact, 79% of Americans say that they don’t want to see Roe v.
+Wade overturned.

 Who Gets Hurt If Abortions Beyond 6 Weeks Are Banned?